 URL Rewriting Tool

-Check whether the URL of your website is static or dynamic by entering the domain in the tool and pressing the “Check” switch.
+Check whether the URL of your website is static or dynamic by entering the domain in the tool and pressing the “Rewrite URL” switch.

 To understand the function of a URL rewriting tool and when do SEOs and webmasters use it; it’s necessary to know in which URL type this handy tool is required.
 If you are a website owner who has had a website developed and hosted; you probably don’t have any idea of the ‘type’ of the website you have.